SarthakNimse/sarthaknimse/README.md

 🔥 Passionate Java Developer & Tech Enthusiast 🌟
 🚀 Building robust and scalable applications with a strong foundation in Java and J2EE technologies!
-💡 Skilled in Core Java, Spring Core, Spring Boot, Spring Data JPA, and Spring Security—crafting seamless and secure RESTful Web Services.
+💡 Skilled in Core Java, Spring Core, Spring Boot, Spring Data JPA, and Spring Security-crafting seamless and secure RESTful Web Services.
 ⚙️ Proficient in MySQL, and mastering Git/GitHub for efficient source code management.
 📚 Expertise in data structures for performance optimization and exploring the potential of microservices architecture.
 📊 Embracing Agile development with tools like JIRA, delivering value iteratively.